kanishkadheenadhayalan-2008/demo/README.md

 I decide to choose B.E.CSE in kgisl institute of technology.
 My wish is to place in good it company with high salary.
 I am from biology background,so I am trying to learn basics in computer science.
-Recently I .watch some youtube channel to learn python coding .
+Recently I watch some youtube channel to learn python coding .
-I do'nt no the best source to learn python program.
+I am struggling to know the best source to learn python program.
-I do'nt  know the best platform to practice problem solving and coding Family details:
+Still I  did not get the best platform to practice problem solving and coding Family details:
-My father name is dheenadhayalan, he is doing buisness.
+My father name is dheenadhayalan, he is doing business.
-My mother name is pangajavalli,she works as a manager in ramnarayan mills. my sister name is keerthana ,he is currently studing 11th standard. my parents wish is to achieve something in the society.
+My mother name is pangajavalli,she works as a manager in ramnarayan mills. my sister name is keerthana she is currently studing 11th standard.
-Role model:
+I am from middle background , my parents wish is, myself to achieve something great in the society Role model:
 My role model is my colleague .
-Her name is harini,she currently works in IT company located in hyderabad with high salary. she is my role model because she got placed in 3rd during her semester exam.
+Her name is harini,she currently works in IT company located in hyderabad with high salary she placed in IT while studying 3rd year in her college. she is my role model beacause she put lots of hardwork and spent more time for coding without any distraction.
 About sir :
-thank you so much sir for guiding me to use github
+thank you so much sir for guiding me to know and use some software I understand whatever the topic you took sir.
-I need some help to learn python program and practice python program
+I had lots of doubts while doing some task sir ,but you explain slowly and step by step and clear it sir . sir I need your help to know the source to learn and practice python program and problem solving Thank you sir.